 Topics: Choose one of the topics listed below to start the research process.
-They are broadly stated, open-ended suggested areas of research.
-Proceed by designing your own research question (main and secondary ones), and state it in question form.
-Follow that with a declaratory sentence that states the objectives of your research; indicate the preliminary evidence you have to support your research question; include probable causes of the problem; and add a tentative bibliography of the works you intend to use in the research.
-Approval and feedback from the instructor and/or teaching assistant must be obtained before embarking on the research and writing of this assignment (ref.: outline due on Monday, February 1, 2021):
+No other topics will be allowed unless authorized by the Instructor.
+These are broadly stated, openended suggested areas of research.
+Proceed by designing your own research question (main and secondary ones), and state it in the form of a question (?).
+Follow that with a declaratory sentence that states the objectives of your research; indicate the preliminary evidence you have to support your research question; include probable causes of the problem and add a tentative bibliography of the works you intend to use in the research.
+Approval and feedback from the instructor and/or teaching assistant must be obtained before embarking on the research and writing of this assignment (nb: outline due on Thursday, February 3, 2022):

 - 1. Right-wing, conservative political regimes' record on inventing, respecting, promoting, and entrenching individual, social, cultural, and environmental human rights is poorer than liberal or left-of-centre political regimes. - 2.
-Non-Western rulers' claims that Western standards of human rights are inimical to their societies and cultures are to be rejected as self-serving and contrary to the universality of human rights. - 3.
+Non-Western rulers' claims that Western standards of human rights are inimical to their societies and cultures ought to be rejected as self-serving and contrary to the universality of human rights. - 3.
 Capitalism, democracy, and human rights are irreconcilable in theory and practice. - 4.
-Freedom of religion is freedom to practice intolerance. - 5.
-Special interest groups' entitlement claims have diluted the universal meaning of human rights. - 6.
+Freedom of religion is freedom to practice religious intolerance as well as oppose other human rights. - 5.
+Special interest groups' entitlement claims dilute and obfuscate the universal desire of "equality for all". - 6.
 Endless wars, whether international or domestic, are the greatest threats to democracy and human rights. - 7.
-State-sponsored terrorism is a major threat to individual and collective human rights.

-- 8. So-called Humanitarian Intervention by Western powers, and their Third World surrogates, is a major threat to human rights. - 9.
-Canada's claims to be a paragon in the international human rights stage are not matched by historical and contemporary evidentiary facts. - 10.
-The enhancement of a positive human rights culture can only come about with a forceful application of international law by independent international organizations.
+State-sponsored terrorism is a major threat to individual and collective human rights. - 8.
+So-called Humanitarian Intervention by Western powers, and their Third World surrogates, is a major threat to human rights. - 9.
+Canada's claims to be a paragon in the international human rights stage are hard to reconcile with historical and contemporary evidentiary facts. - 10.
+The enhancement of a positive human rights culture can only come about with a forceful application of international law by duly constituted international organizations.